-With surprising bamboo-like leafage, the Mahonia ‘Soft Caress’ is a unique standalone that will single-handedly transport you to the Far East.
+With surprising bamboo-like leafage, the Mahonia ‘Soft Caress’ is a shrub that will make you feel in the Far East.

 Mahonia ‘Soft Caress’ key facts

 Type – sub-shrub, evergreen

 Height – up to 3 feet tall, 5 wide (1m x 1.5m)

 Exposure – part sun or shade